josecs90/jc-dbt-salesforce/README.md

 - **Set Up dbt**
 - **Explore Staging Models**
 - **Build Dimension & Fact Models**:
-   Based on the relevant staging models, create the following:
+   Based on the relevant staging models, create the following:dbt
    - **Dimension Models**: Identify and create necessary dimension tables.
 These can be date dimensions, user dimensions, product dimensions, etc. depending on the staging data provided.
    - **Fact Models**: Build out the fact tables that centralize the measures and keys.